 Back to Mark.
 He upgraded his Apple Watch from “notification buzzer” to “stress coach.”
 When HRV trended down and sleep quality looked like a freshman’s, he took action.

-• Micro‑breaks: Two minutes of guided breathing lowered his stress score.
+- Micro‑breaks: Two minutes of guided breathing lowered his stress score from 8/10 to 4/10 within minutes.

-• Hard stop time: Late work correlated with worse recovery, so he set a cut‑off.
+- Hard stop time: Late work correlated with worse recovery, so he set a 7 PM cut‑off for all work notifications.

-• Walking meetings: Step count up, tension down—and productivity actually improved.
+- Walking meetings: Step count up, tension down—and productivity actually improved by 15%.

-No dramatic life overhaul—just paying attention to the body’s dashboard.
+No dramatic life overhaul—just paying attention to the body’s dashboard and making small, data‑driven adjustments.

 Use the data without drowning in it